Last Updated on June 4, 2020 by Debra Rose Wilson, PhD, MSN, RN, IBCLC, AHN-BC, CHT

 HIV is a chronic medical condition that can be treated, but not yet cured.
 There are effective ways to prevent complications and delay, but not always prevent, progression to AIDS.

-Almost all people infected with the human immunodeficiency virus will develop AIDS if not treated.
+Almost all people who contract the human immunodeficiency virus will develop AIDS if not treated.
 However, there is a small group of people who develop AIDS very slowly, or never at all.
-These patients are called long-term nonprogressors.
+These patients are called long-term non-progressors.

 Things to be aware of… HIV & AIDS Complications: